-For the year ended March 31, 2024, NY Green Bank continued its focus on execution and asset management across all aspects of its sustainable infrastructure investment business, consistent with comparable established entities with analogous investment activities.
-NY Green Bank's Loans and financing receivables (hereinafter referred to as Portfolio Investment(s)), ongoing business development, as well as focus on implementing and maintaining operational platforms, policies and practices are consistent with industry best practices.
+For the year ended March 31, 2025, NY Green Bank continued its focus on execution and asset management across all aspects of its sustainable infrastructure investment business, consistent with comparable established entities with analogous investment activities.
+NY Green Bank's Loans and Financing Receivables (hereinafter referred to as "Portfolio Investment(s)"), ongoing business development, as well as focus on implementing and maintaining operational platforms, policies and practices are consistent with industry best practices.
 NY Green Bank has an active pipeline of potential Portfolio Investments that continues to be diversified across technology, location, and end-user segments.

-The 18.7% increase in cash and investments reflects that NY Green Bank's Portfolio is established with a number of investments starting to pay down as well as an increase in reference interest rates on certain floating rate loans and investments.
-NY Green Bank's cash and invested capital balances reflect \$1.0 billion in funded capitalization received to date.
+The 76.4% increase in Cash and Investments reflects \$273.6 million associated with unearned grant revenue and that NY Green Bank's Portfolio is established with a number of investments starting to pay down.
+NY Green Bank's cash and invested capital balances includes \$1.0 billion in funded capitalization received to date.
 NY Green Bank received incremental capital contributions through NYSERDA as capital was committed (considering projected liquidity needs) and has received the full \$1.0 billion in capitalization which was authorized by the New York State Public Service Commission (Commission).
 NYSERDA funded these contributions either from a transfer of existing cash and investment balances (of certain Commission authorized programs), or from the Clean Energy Fund (CEF) ratepayer collections held by the electric utilities under the "Bill-As-You-Go" (BAYG) approach, consistent with the Commission Order establishing the CEF.
 NY Green Bank's forecasted liquidity needs are addressed through these funded capital contributions, or through the use of a credit facility, if and when required.

 As part of U.S. generally accepted accounting principles (U.S. GAAP), the Governmental Accounting Standards Board (GASB) requires capital contributions made to NY Green Bank from NYSERDA's available cash and investment balances to be treated as transfers, while those derived directly from the BAYG approach be accounted for as non-operating revenues to NY Green Bank.
-As a result, additions to NY Green Bank's capital during the fiscal year would equal the sum of "Capital contributions" under Non-operating revenues and "Transfers In-Capital Contributions (Redemptions)" on NY Green Bank's Statement of Revenues, Expenses and Changes in Fund Net Position.
-However, there were no capital contributions made during the current fiscal year.
+As a result, additions to NY Green Bank's capital during the fiscal year equal the sum of "Capital contributions" under Non-operating revenues and "Transfers In-Capital Contributions (Redemptions)" on NY Green Bank's Statement of Revenues, Expenses and Changes in Fund Net Position.

-The variance in Deferred Outflows and Inflows of Resources and Net Pension and Other post-employment benefit (OPEB) Assets / Liabilities results from changes in the actuarially-determined amounts determined through separate actuarial valuations, of which NY Green Bank, as a proprietary fund of NYSERDA, is required to record its proportionate share of NYSERDA actuarially determined amounts.
+The variance in Deferred Outflows and Inflows of Resources and Net Pension and OPEB Liabilities results from changes in the actuarially-determined amounts determined through separate actuarial valuations, of which NY Green Bank, as a proprietary fund of NYSERDA, is required to record its proportionate share of NYSERDA actuarially determined amounts.